-Of course I went to see the Eiffel Tower too.
-Lucky for me, I happened to be there on Bastille Day.
+The first time I visited Paris was coincidently on Bastille Day.
 Celebrated every year on July 14th, Bastille Day is the French National Day, and commemorates the 1790 Fete de la Federation.
-Due to the holiday, I was able to experience an unexpected firework display at the famous landmark.
+Due to the holiday, I was able to experience an unexpected fireworks display at the Eiffel Tower.